 5. Plaintiff is a digital entertainment company that creates and distributes high quality animated content on several platforms, but most predominately on Steam.
 Plaintiff's focus is on the production and distribution of digital content and playable video games.
 Most notably, Plaintiff developed and released the world-famous video game, Poppy Playtime.
-Plaintiff released the first chapter of Poppy Playtime, "A Tight Squeeze," on October 12, 2021.
+Plaintiff released the first chapter (Chapter 1) of Poppy Playtime, "A Tight Squeeze," on October 12, 2021, the second chapter (Chapter 2), "Fly in a Web," on May 6, 2022, and a spin-off multi-player game, "PROJECT: Playtime," on December 12, 2022.

 6. Poppy Playtime is a first-person survival horror game that involves an unnamed protagonist who is called upon to investigate a mystery at a toy factory abandoned by the fictional toy company Playtime Co.
 The player must solve puzzles in order to progress further, all while avoiding the game's main antagonist, Huggy Wuggy, a large humanoid figure that once acted as the mascot of Playtime Co.
 Huggy Wuggy and other characters associated with the game have gained significant popularity among those in the gaming community and abroad.
-Some of these famous characters are displayed in the following chart:
+Some of these famous characters and other elements from Poppy Playtime and PROJECT: Playtime are displayed in the following chart:

+Huggy Wuggy

 Mommy Long Legs

 Poppy